codecarbon 3.2.7

 We are hoping that the open-source community will help us edit the code and make it better!

-Check out our contribution guidelines :arrow_upper_right:
+Check out our contribution guidelines.

 Feel free to chat with us on Discord.